Suhan777/suhan-springboot-excercise/README.md

 navigate to http://localhost:8080/swagger-ui/index.html and perform any operation as required.
 Add users via the /employeeInfo/addEmployee endpoint or via the /employeeInfo/addEmployees which accepts a json array of users.

+Optionally, to view data in mongo db, use any client and connect to mongodb://localhost:27017/